About me

 • Humans

-• Epigenetics: DNA methylation analysis and annotation (Infinium MethylationEPIC array), LINE-1 assay (ELISA-based global methylation assay)
+• Epigenetics: DNA methylation analysis and annotation (Infinium MethylationEPIC array); LINE-1 assay (ELISA-based global methylation assay); nuclei isolation for ATAC-seq

-• DNA/RNA/miRNA extraction from human tissue, plasma, and primary cells
+• DNA/RNA/miRNA isolation from human tissue, plasma, and primary cells

 • Expert with small tissue samples and low volumes